-Never mind chocolate eggs this Easter, we’re thinking about chocolate box ski resorts.
+Never mind chocolate eggs this Easter, we’re thinking about chocolate-box ski resorts.
 The term chocolate box is used to describe quaint, traditional Alpine villages.
-To be classified as a chocolate box resort, buildings must be made of wood – not concrete with cladding – and originally have been cowsheds rather than apartments.
+To be classified as a chocolate-box ski resort, buildings must be made of wood – not concrete with cladding – and originally have been cowsheds rather than apartments.
 These wooden chalets must be set around a town square, ideally with a medieval church.

 The small village of Adelboden in the Bernese Oberland has a rustic charm and is centered around the 15th-century church.
 The chalet-styled village is set in a long valley and offers panoramic views of its surroundings.
 More than 210 kilometers of pistes are easily accessible from the village, as well as a selection of cross-country skiing trails, a snow park and winter hiking routes.